Switching quantum reference frames in the N-body problem and the absence of global relational perspectives: Introduction

 It must be emphasized, however, that this is not a problem for the physics per se, but only of descriptions of it.
-In fact, the perspective neutral structures in both the classical and quantum theory can be formulated globally without any issues.
-Challenges only arise when defining specific perspectives and so much of our attention here will be devoted to exhibiting how to describe physics relative to non-global relational perspectives and how to nevertheless switch between them via a perspective-neutral structure that itself can be formulated globally.
+In fact, the perspective-neutral structures in both the classical and quantum theory can be formulated globally without any issues.
+Challenges only arise when defining specific perspectives and so much of our attention here will be devoted to exhibiting how to describe physics relative to non-global relational perspectives and how to nevertheless switch between them via a perspective-neutral structure that itself can be formulated globally. \av{Moreover, one should keep in mind that in this work, the internal perspectives only fail on very specific, highly degenerate configurations (typically, when all particles are aligned); and moreover that they all fail on the same configurations \pah{for the $N=3$ case which we focus on}.\footnote{However, the second point will not be true anymore for $N>3$; see the discussion at the very end of Section \ref{quantum3D}.} The first of these features shows that the situation is less severe than, for example, in the case of Schwarzschild coordinates, which leave out a consequent chunk of spacetime; the second puts it in contrast with the case of spherical coordinates, in which the failure happens over an arbitrary axis that bears no relationship with the physical configuration.}